solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 If all else fails, the _ESM_ also allows you to set an **on-failure destination** (_SQS_ or _SNS_) for the records that cannot be processed after all the retries. _Lambda_ will then send some metadata about the failed batch to this destination (not the batch itself).
 In that way, you could retrieve the records from the stream later, as long as they do not expire.

-One thing to note here is that you can not use _Lambda_’s own retry and DLQ settings, because they are meant only for asynchronous Lambda invocations and, as we have learned, the _ESM_ invokes a Lambda function **synchronously**.
+One thing to note here is that you can not use _Lambda_’s own retry and DLQ settings because they are meant only for asynchronous _Lambda_ invocations and, as we have learned, the _ESM_ invokes a Lambda function **synchronously**.

 ![async](/img/kinesis/async.png){: .img.centered }